 Find the fake ball in 3 weighs—9 balls 1 different weight puzzle

-9 balls 1 different weight puzzle: Find the fake ball in 3 weighs.
+Find the fake ball among 9 balls in 3 weighs.
 All balls look alike.
-You are given a pan balance with no weights.
-Time to solve 30 mins.
+You have a pan balance with no weights.
+Time to solve is 30 minutes.

 Can you find all possible ways to solve the puzzle?

-No time limit for this one as well as no solution from us.
-It's only for you, if you are curious.
+No time limit for this one and no solution from us.
+It’s only for you, if you are curious.

 Solution to the 9 balls 1 different weight puzzle: Find the fake ball in 3 weighs

 What should be the best plan for first weighing?
-We can't divide 9 in two equal parts; so obviously,
+We can’t divide 9 into two equal parts; so obviously,

 there has to be three parts: two equal sized sets of balls weighed against each other and a third set of balls left aside.